potato98765/keybind-changer/README.md

 ## Recommended mod if you want to hide keys or sections
-I recommend if you want to hide the a key or an entire section use this mod.
+I recommend this if you want to hide the a key or an entire section use this mod.

 [https://modrinth.com/mod/keybindhider](https://modrinth.com/mod/keybindhider)